IbnuEyni/iCog-Labs/README.md

 Ensure that your .env file is included in your .gitignore to avoid exposing sensitive credentials.

-In your Python code, use the dotenv package to load these credentials:

-    from dotenv import load_dotenv
-    import os

-    load_dotenv()

-    uri = "bolt://localhost:7687"
-    username = os.getenv("NEO4J_USERNAME")
-    password = os.getenv("NEO4J_PASSWORD")

-    driver = GraphDatabase.driver(uri, auth=(username, password))

 Running the Application

-After configuring your environment, you can run the application with the CLI interface for both the Resume Graph and Social Network App.
+After configuring your environment, you can run the application with the CLI interface for only for Social Network App.

 ## Contributing